fern-demo/akamai-config/fern/markdown-content/v1/Debug/enhanced-debug-headers-copy.md

 - An `Akamai-EW-Trace` request header that contains a JSON Web Token (JWT) authentication token.

 - One of the standard Pragma headers.
-See the [Enable standard debug headers](doc:enable-standard-debug-headers) for more information.
+See the [Enable standard debug headers](enable-standard-debug-headers.md) for more information.

 - For `responseProvider` you need to add the `Pragma: akamai-x-ew-debug-rp` header that enables the multi-part response body.
-See [Enable enhanced debug headers for responseProvider](doc:enable-enhanced-debug-headers-for-responseprovider) for more information.
+See [Enable enhanced debug headers for responseProvider](enable-enhanced-debug-headers-for-responseprovider.md) for more information.

 - To debug HTTP sub-requests you need to add the `Pragma: akamai-x-ew-debug-subs` header to the request.

 - To debug subWorkers you need to add the `Pragma: akamai-x-ew-subworkers` header to the request.

 Watch this five minute video to learn how to get started debugging your EdgeWorkers code using enhanced debug headers.

-[block:html]
-{
-  "html": "\n<iframe width=\"512\" height=\"288\" src=\"https://www.youtube.com/embed/-aFsvumwfOg\" title=\"Akamai EdgeWorkers | Using Enhanced Debug Headers\" frameborder=\"0\" allow=\"accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share\" allowfullscreen></iframe>"
+<iframe width="512" height="288" src="https://www.youtube.com/embed/-aFsvumwfOg" title="Akamai EdgeWorkers | Using Enhanced Debug Headers" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-}
-[/block]

 # Request enhanced debug headers

 Follow these steps to generate a JWT authentication token and add enhanced debug headers to your requests.
 You can also use these steps to re-generate an expired token.

 If your configuration includes subWorkers refer to the details in the [JWT authentication token security for subWorkers].
-[Enhanced debug headers](doc:enable-enhanced-debug-headers#jwt-autentication-token-security) section for more information.
+[Enhanced debug headers](enable-enhanced-debug-headers.md#jwt-autentication-token-security) section for more information.

 Before you begin, go to [Akamai CLI for EdgeWorkers](https://github.com/akamai/cli-edgeworkers#readme) for instructions on how to install the EdgeWorkers package.
 You'll also find an overview of commands you can use to manage your EdgeWorkers.